pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

 Scan workloads with updated vulnerability databases frequently.
-Use the scanner of your choice to scan images produced by your software supply chain, and any container image running in your Tanzu Application Platform clusters.
+Use the scanner of your choice to scan images produced by your software supply chain, and any container images running in your Tanzu Application Platform clusters.

 Use SCST - Scan 2.0 to schedule container image scans with the following capabilities: